sarenji/pokebattle-sim/README.md

 pokebattle-sim is a one-page app.
 The server serves the client.

 ```
+api/             Hosts the code for the API that we host.
 client/          Main client code.
 Contains JS and CSS.
+config/          For Capistrano and deployment.
+public/          Public-facing dir.
+Generated files, fonts, images.
 scrapers/        Python scripts; turns Veekun's Pokedex into raw data.
-server/          Battle logic, move logic, Pokemon logic, etc.
+server/          Server, battle, move, Pokemon logic, etc.
+shared/          Files shared between server and client.
 test/            Automated tests for server and client.
 views/           All views that are rendered server-side go here.
 Gruntfile.coffee Contains all tasks for pokebattle-sim, like compiling.
-app.coffee       The main entry point of pokebattle-sim.
+start.js         The main entry point of pokebattle-sim.
-                 The API and socket.io listeners are hosted here.
-This will probably change.
 ```

 ## Contributing